intel/intel-extension-for-pytorch/docs/tutorials/features/ipex_log.md

 You can use `IPEX_XXX_LOG`, XXX represents the log level as mentioned above.
 There are four parameters defined for simple log:
 - Log component, representing which part of Intel® Extension for PyTorch\* does this log belong to.
 - Log sub component, input an empty string("") for general usages.
 For `SYNGRAPH` you can add any log sub componment.
-- Log message template format string.
+- Log message template format string, same as fmt_string in lib fmt, `{}` is used as a place holder for format args .
-- Log name.
+- Log args for template format string, args numbers should be aligned with size of `{}`s.

 Below is an example for using simple log inside abs kernel: